 Green Flags are a national award scheme for quality green spaces; Troopers Hill was successfully entered by Bristol Parks in each year from 2007 to 2013.
 Two sites were entered in 2007 (Troopers Hill and The Downs).
 The number of Bristol entries then increased year on year so that in 2013 Troopers Hill one of 11 parks in Bristol to be awarded a flag, but the only nature reserve.

 Part of the reason for this was concerns raised at Bristol Parks Forum meetings that entering a small number of sites meant that resources were focused on those sites to the detriment of others.
-Due to the administrative burden in preparing and submitting documentation for Green Flag entries it was not possible for Bristol City Council to further increase its number of entries even though it aims to manage as many of its sites as possible to Green Flag standards.
+However, the main reason was the administrative burden (and therefore cost) in preparing and submitting documentation for Green Flag entries and then organising the judges visits, with several man-days being required for each site.
+It was certainly not possible for Bristol City Council to further increase its number of entries to address the concerns of the Parks Forum.

-In the absence of an application for a Green Flag Award in 2014, Friends of Troopers Hill entered Troopers Hill in the new RHS Britain in Bloom South West Parks and Open Spaces award scheme.
-We were delighted that Troopers Hill won GOLD .
-Troopers Hill was the first site in Bristol to enter this scheme.
+In the absence of an application for a Green Flag Award in 2014, Friends of Troopers Hill entered Troopers Hill in the new RHS Britain in Bloom South West Parks and Open Spaces award scheme; Troopers Hill was the first site in Bristol to enter.
+We were delighted that Troopers Hill won GOLD in 2014 and we have continued to enter this scheme in following years.

 Green Flag Award 2013/14